rbmowatt/glazewave/docs/spot-images/us-or.md

   - 1600×956px, 46 KB
   - Description: Handwritten on verso: Left Astoria at 10 a.m. yesterday - arrived here at 11 a.m. spent the afternoon on the beach and camped in the city and park.
 This seems to be quite a summer resort.
 A beautiful beach.
 Tillamook Rock and Lighthouse is visible in the south...
 Postmarked August 18, 1923.
 Filed in: Oregon--Cities--Seaside Seaside's concrete promenade and turnaround were constructed in 1920.
 It is located on Broadway and Prom St. Subjects (LCTGM): Walkways--Oregon--Seaside; Traffic circles--Oregon--Seaside; Beaches--Oregon--Seaside; Postcards Subjects (LCSH): Seaside (Or.)--Buildings, structu
   - Match: score 11 via coastal-in-title, name:lighthouse, kw:beach+sea+mar+lighthouse, w>=1000, landscape
-- **`us-or-lighthouse-beach-3.jpg`** — Yaquina Head Lighthouse as seen from Cobble Beach, Oregon - Flickr - Bonnie Moreland (free images) — Public domain (Wikimedia Commons), no attribution required
+- **`us-or-lighthouse-beach-3.jpg`** ⚠︎ *context, not the coast itself* — Yaquina Head Lighthouse as seen from Cobble Beach, Oregon - Flickr - Bonnie Moreland (free images) — Public domain (Wikimedia Commons), no attribution required
   - Source page: https://commons.wikimedia.org/wiki/File:Yaquina_Head_Lighthouse_as_seen_from_Cobble_Beach,_Oregon_-_Flickr_-_Bonnie_Moreland_(free_images).jpg
   - Licence: Public domain (https://en.wikipedia.org/wiki/Public_domain) · attribution not required
   - Author: Bonnie Moreland from Oregon, United States — https://www.flickr.com/people/66741228@N05